sintefmath/tinia/tutorials/tutorial1/tutorial1.md

 The Job class
 ---
+The main component in a Tinia program is an a subclass of the [Job](@ref tinia::jobcontroller::Job) class.
-The Job class defines the methods which will be called to interact with our program.
+The subclass of the Job class defines the methods which will be called to interact with our program.

 We subclass [OpenGLJob](@ref tinia::jobcontroller::OpenGLJob) as we're going to make an OpenGL program.